 The Norfolk Gardens Trust has published a comprehensive work documenting the history, evolution and architecture of Norfolk’s gardens and designed landscapes as well as their horticulture and design.
 The research was done utilising both volunteers from the Trust and working with the University of East Anglia.
 This critically acclaimed book incorporates details of 330 gardens and landscapes and includes over 300 photographs.
-The book was successfully launched in November 2013 and to date has sold over 1,000 copies and is now on its’ second print run.
+The book was successfully launched in November 2013 and to date has sold over 2,000 copies and is now on its’ third print run.
 The book was co-authored and edited by NGT Committee member Roger Last.

 Capability Brown in Norfolk

 Lancelot ‘Capability’ Brown is often referred to as the father of landscape architecture, and the Norfolk Gardens Trust brings to print for the first time a detailed study of his work in their county.
 This book is written to coincide with the 300th anniversary of Brown’s birth, and contains over 135 colour maps, paintings and photographs.
 It will appeal to those interested in these historical Norfolk landscapes and the families who lived there.
 For Brown’s devotees wishing to learn more about his contribution to the English Landscape Movement in eighteenth-century Norfolk, his surviving plans and a contract are described in full and contemporary and subsequent evidence examined, to determine what design elements and features were built and which of these have survived today.

 Copies of our latest book can be bought in Norfolk bookshops or by contacting the editor Sally Bate on firstname.lastname@example.org The books cost £10 each (+ £ 2.99 postage and packing).